jgallen23/grunt-hash/README.md

 		options {
 			mapping: 'examples/assets.json', //mapping file so your server can serve the right files },
+        js: {
             src: 'examples/*.js',  //all your js that needs a hash appended to it
+            dest: 'examples/dist/js/' //where the new files will be created },
+        css: {
+            src: 'examples/*.css',  //all your css that needs a hash appended to it
-		dest: 'examples/dist/' //where the new files will be created }
+            dest: 'examples/dist/css/' //where the new files will be created }
+	}
 });
 grunt.loadNpmTasks('grunt-hash');